 Who can have their teaching reviewed?

-In 2019 the Melbourne Peer Review of Teaching (MPRT) program will be piloted with staff in MDHS and FBE.
-Early career academics and teaching specialist staff who are planning to apply for promotion or confirmation will be prioritised.
-Pending the pilot, the MPRT program will be rolled out on a voluntary basis to all teaching academic staff from 2020.
+In 2019 the Melbourne Peer Review of Teaching (MPRT) program was piloted with staff in the Faculty of Medicine, Dentistry and Health Sciences.
+Pending the outcome of the pilot, the MPRT program will be rolled out on a voluntary basis to all teaching academic staff.

 What kind of class can I select for the observation?